-The shot is just what it sounds like—a shot that keeps you from getting pregnant.
-Once you get it, your birth control is covered for three full months—there’s nothing else you have to do.
-Some people call the shot “Depo,” short for Depo-Provera.
-(Pronounced like Johnny Depp-oh.)
-The shot contains progestin, a hormone that prevents your ovaries from releasing eggs.
-It also thickens your cervical mucus, which helps block sperm from getting to the egg in the first place.
-Worth considering even if you're afraid of needles...
-Because what's a little prick compared to a pregnancy?
+The shot is just what it sounds like—a shot that keeps people from getting pregnant.
+Once taken, a person is covered for three full months without any extra steps.
+The shot is also called “Depo,” short for Depo-Provera.
+It contains progestin, a hormone that prevents ovaries from releasing eggs.
+It also thickens cervical mucus, which helps block sperm from getting to the egg in the first place.

-If you're the kind of person who would have trouble remembering to take a pill every day, the shot might be a good option.
-You only need to remember to do something once every three months.
-And we can help you with that.
-You can visit a health care provider to get your shot or DIY at home.
+For those who may have trouble remembering to take a pill every day, the shot might be a good option as it only occurs once every three months.
+The shot can be administered via visit to a health care provider or DIY at home.

-No one can tell when you're on Depo.
-There's no tell-tale packaging and nothing you need to do before you have sex.
+The shot is completely private.
+There's no tell-tale packaging and nothing to do before having sex.

 Yes, there are needles involved

 For those who are really scared of needles, then Depo is not the right option.

 It's a love/hate thing

 Depo is one of those methods that some people LOVE and some people HATE.